ifokeev/hapi-introduction/README.md

 # Getting Started

-Let‚Äôs start off by creating a new project and install hapi.
+Let's start off by creating a new project and install hapi.
 Run the following in your terminal to get started:

 ```
 # Create a new directory for the project